REQUEST ATTENDANCE BY THE

 Addressing the Lord-Lieutenant

-Full style (introduction) and Written address: The Countess Howe, Her Majesty’s Lord-Lieutenant of Buckinghamshire
+Full style (introduction) and Written address: The Countess Howe, His Majesty’s Lord-Lieutenant of Buckinghamshire

 Salutation: Dear Lord-Lieutenant or Dear Lady Howe